 Obesity in Labradors, Medical Conditions to Consider

-Even though the majority of obese Labs become obese due to inappropriate feedings and inactivity, there are some medical conditions that can cause dogs to become overweight through no fault of their own (or of their owners).
+Although obesity is most commonly caused by inappropriate feedings and inactivity, there are some medical conditions that can cause dogs to become overweight through no fault of their own (or of their owners).

 Hypothyroidism leading to obesity in Labradors